krayin/krayin-docs/docs/1.x/api/transactions.md

 # Transactions

 In this section, we will see all the APIs which are related to transactions.
-In Bagisto, we save all the transactions done by the customers using the Paypal Smart Button option.
+In Krayin, we save all the transactions done by the customers using the Paypal Smart Button option.

 ::: warning